Cholas of Nellore: Literature

 The period of rule of the Telugu Chodas was in particular significant for the development it received in the Telugu literature under the patronage of the rulers.
 It was the age in which the great Telugu poets Tikkana, Ketana and Marana enriched the literature with their remarkable contributions.
 Tikkana Somayaji was a minister of Manumasiddhi II of Nellore.
 This great poet had for his credit two important works in Telugu.
 The first one is Nirvachanottara Ramayanamu.
 Though a highly Sanskritised style was employed, it is characterised by excellent literary qualities and abounding elements of Pathos and heroism.
 However it is the Andhra Mahabharata which brought for Tikkana undying fame and made him one of the immortals.
 Though it is a translation of the last fifteen volumes of the Mahabharata, left out by his predecessor Nannaya, yet Tikkana put life and blood into it with an avowed objective of making it an epic.
 His delineation of character, dramatic dialogue and lucid and at the same time suggestive exposition of facts are masterly in nature.
 His broad spiritual outlook, lofty idealism, high imagination and splendid diction made him Kavi Brahma (The Supreme Creator among poets).

+They have released several stone inscriptions and copper plate inscriptions in Tamil, Telugu, Sanskrit and Grantha languages.